Wave-function geometry of band crossing points in two-dimensions

 A straightforward calculation gives \ba \dm = \frac{1}{2\pi} \int d\phi \sqrt{g(\phi)} = \frac{|t_4|}{(2 t_4^2 + 4t_1 t_3 - t_2^2)^{1/2}}, \ea which shows that $\dm>0$ ($\dm=0$) when $t_4\neq 0$ ($t_4=0$)~\cite{rhim2020quantum}.
 The flat band with $\dm>0$ ($\dm=0$) is called a singular (non-singular) flat band~\cite{rhim2019classification}.

-The solid angle subtended by $\mc{C}_{\rm BS}$ is $\Omega(\mc{C}_{\rm BS})=4s\pi (1-\sqrt{1-\dm^2})$ where $s={\rm sign}(\frac{t_1 t_6}{t_4})=+1$ ($-1$) indicates the counter-clockwise (clockwise) orientation of $\mc{C}_{\rm BS}$.
-Hence, $\Phi_B(\mc{C}_{\rm BZ})=2s \pi \sqrt{1-\dm^2}$ modulo $2\pi$.
-We note that the Berry phase around a QBCP can take any value between $0$ and $2\pi$ (mod $2\pi$), contrary to the common belief that the relevant Berry phase is $2\pi$ (or the winding number is two).
+The solid angle subtended by $\mc{C}_{\rm BS}$ is $\Omega(\mc{C}_{\rm BS})=4s\pi (1-\cos\theta_{\rm max})$ where the apex angle $2\theta_{\rm max}$ satisfies $\cos\theta_{\rm max}=\sqrt{1-\dm^2}$, and $s={\rm sign}(\frac{t_1 t_6}{t_4})=+1$ ($-1$) indicates the counter-clockwise (clockwise) orientation of $\mc{C}_{\rm BS}$.
+Note that the apex angle is defined so that $\theta_{\rm max}$ is not greater than $\pi/2$ as shown in \fig{Fig2}(d).
+Hence, the Berry phase is determined by $\dm$ as \ba \Phi_B(\mc{C}_{\rm BZ})=2s \pi \sqrt{1-\dm^2} \ea modulo $2\pi$.
+We note that the Berry phase around a QBCP can take any value between $0$ and $2\pi$ (mod $2\pi$).
 Although vanishing Berry curvature guarantees path-independent Berry phase, its value depends on the Hamiltonian parameters.
 Also, the quantum metric or the quantum distance is a more useful geometric quantity than the Berry phase for describing BCPs because the Berry phase cannot distinguish singular BCPs with $\dm=1$ and non-singular BCPs with $\dm=0$.
-We note that $\dm$ of a QBCP becomes $0$ or $1$, which indicates that the Berry phase is zero modulo $2\pi$, when space-time inversion symmetry exists (see SM).
+We note that $\dm$ of a QBCP becomes $0$ or $1$, which indicates that the Berry phase is zero modulo $2\pi$, when space-time inversion symmetry exists~\cite{supple}.